Why You'll Love This Job!

 Peer Advocate Responsibilities

-- Identify individual client needs and documents intervention based on relationship and assessment
+- Identifies individual client needs and documents intervention based on relationship and assessment.

-- Provide support to clients through a variety of settings and assists with support groups, as needed
+- Provides support to clients through variety of settings and assists with support groups, as needed.

-- Contribute to case management meetings to ensure team approach is delivered to each client
+- Contributes to case management meetings to ensure team approach is delivered for each client.

-- Complete documentation for client contacts, touches, cancellations and care plan
+- Completes documentation for client contacts, touches, cancellations and care plan based on 180 policies.

-- Communicate professionally with clients, families, physicians, community agencies and office staff
+- Communicates professionally with clients, families, physicians, community agencies, agency leadership and office staff.

-- Represent and promote 180 through participation and interaction with the community
+- Represents and promotes 180 through participation and interaction with community, professional organizations and community outreach efforts.

-- Support all members of the 180 team in the performance of their duties
+- Supports all members of the 180 team in performance of their duties.

-- Participate in problem-solving and performance improvement processes
+- Participates in problem solving and performance improvement processes.

 Peer Advocate Qualifications

-- Must be eligible to obtain Certification as a Peer Recovery Specialist
+- Must be certified or eligible to obtain Certification as a Peer Recovery Specialist.